nishanthdmello/Stopwatch/README.md

 # Stopwatch

-A stopwatch built usng pyhton from scratch !
+A stopwatch built using python from scratch !

 # Prerequisites :